arildgrimstveit/arild2g/README.md

 - 👋 Hi, I’m @arild2g
 - 👀 I’m interested in clean code, effective algorithms and everything video games
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React,
 - 💞️ I’m looking to collaborate on cool stuff
-- 📫 How to reach me arild@grimstveit.no
+- 📫 I can be reached at arild@grimstveit.no

 <!---
 arild2g/arild2g is a ✨ special ✨ repository